laminlabs/bionty-base/docs/guide/extend.md

 version: str,
 ```

-These are automatically populated by either the `._current.yaml` (see {doc}`./config`) or explicitly passed as parameters when initializing an Entity.
+These are automatically populated by either the currently used Bionty sources (see {doc}`./config`) or explicitly passed as parameters when initializing an Entity.

-Hence, a new Entity `MyEntity` would be defined as:
+Hence, a new Bionty class `MyEntity` would be defined as:

 ```python
 from bionty import Bionty